Vihaan1/Vihaan-s-BSE-Portfolio/index.md

 <img src="GoodvsBadSoldering.png" width="400" height="200">

 **Figure 3**
-Another challenge I faced was that even though I soldered all the wires onto the proto shield, the circuit wasn't working and the flex sensor values were extremely inconsistent.
-I realized that the soldering iron I used didn’t have a pointy tip and wasn’t getting that hot, so as a result, the solder wasn't going deep enough in the hole.
-As you can see on the diagram above, my soldering looked like the models on the right side.
-I switched to a better soldering iron, and I eventually got the circuit to work successfully.
+Another challenge I faced was that the circuit wasn't working and the flex sensor values were extremely inconsistent even though I soldered all the wires onto the proto shield.
+As you can see on the diagram above, my soldering looked like the examples on the right side.
+I was either putting too little solder, too much solder, or was accidentally bridging two holes together.
+I realized that the soldering iron I used didn’t have a pointy tip and wasn’t getting that hot.
+As a result, I switched to a better soldering iron, and I eventually got the circuit to work successfully.

 # Second Milestone